sailfishos-chum/ownkeepass/README.md

 ownKeepass looks for new developer(s) interested in working on it.

+Note that the this version was based on https://github.com/24mu13/ownkeepass which is a fork of https://github.com/jobe-m/ownkeepass .
+Forking was omitted as that would lead to accidental pull requests to other repositories.

 __Original README below:__

 __I am sorry to say but I don't have the time to continue working on ownKeepass.
 That might change but currenlty I am too exhausted by private issues and duties.__